 Mrs Wrightson (Mary) and Miss Turner.
 Kitchen staff.

-Mrs Camacho: Lunchtime Supervisor.
+Mrs Camacho: Breakfast and Lunchtime Supervisor.

 Mr Dugdale: Site Manager

 1.1.
 We are committed to safeguarding the privacy of the users of our services.
 Our services include and will hereby be referred to as 'Our Services' (our websites used to promote eSchools services and tutorial resources, specifically

 and https://academy.eschools.co.uk), 'School Websites' ( designed by eSchools and populated by individual schools themselves) and 'Platforms' (individual online services that provide teachers, learners, parents and governors with information, tools and resources) as well as our smartphone app.
 This policy sets out how we will treat your personal information across these services.